How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Two sides of the gamification coin - Pros & Cons

 TL;DR: Gamification in finance has transitioned from a niche trend to a primary driver of retention, with fintech app daily active users (DAU) surging by 337% globally as we enter 2026.
 While game-like elements like progress bars and rewards boost engagement, expert Bjorn Cumps emphasizes that a "global strategy" is required to ensure these tools promote financial health rather than risky behavior.
+Research shows that 40% of customers will leave their current provider if they can find a better digital experience, making strategic gamification critical for retention.

 New to gamification?
 Get started on our what is gamification page!